 #3 The power of skin-to-skin

 Your baby wants and expects to be held close in skin-to-skin contact after birth.
 The first hour after birth is particularly important for your baby to rest undisturbed in skin-to-skin contact and have their first breastfeed3.
 When your baby is in the right place next to his food source (the breast), a baby can use his senses of touch, smell, sight and taste to find the nipple himself—just as other mammal babies find their mother’s teat on their own after birth.
 Skin-to-skin contact helps your baby latch, promotes the hormones needed for milk production, regulates your baby’s heartbeat, temperature and breathing and makes him feel safe.
-See Why Skin-to-Skin? for more benefits of skin-to-skin contact.
+Skin-to-skin contact includes letting a baby use their hands—take off any scratch mittens and see Why Skin-to-Skin? for more benefits of skin-to-skin contact.

 Start hand expressing your colostrum (the first breast milk) straight away after the birth.
 The sooner you can start this the better for your milk supply.
-Starting in the first hour after birth is ideal 4, your midwife can help you if needed.
+Starting in the first hour after birth is ideal.
+Stanford University’s Jane Morton has a great video about the value of hand expressing your breast milk in the very first hour after birth called Successful Breastfeeding Begins at Birth, and your midwife can help you if needed.
 You can collect the milk in a small spoon or syringe (it will just be small volumes at first) and feed this to your baby.
 Hand expressing as often as your baby would be breastfeeding—at least every two hours—will stimulate your milk supply and keep your baby well fed.
 See Hand Expressing Breast Milk.

 Once the volume you can express increases as your milk comes in, you can use a breast pump.
 Using an electric pump every couple of hours during the day and every four hours at night will protect your milk supply until your baby can latch.